HSaleem352/Bootcamp-Project1/README.md

 ## Description of Project

 Our project is based on a study conducted in collaboration with the COVID-19 and Cancer Consortium (CCC19) registry.
-This investigation explores the intersection of COVID-19 and breast cancer (BC) in females, spanning the period from March 2020 to June 2021 in the United States.
-The primary focus is on addressing critical gaps in understanding, with a particular emphasis on underrepresented racial and ethnic groups.

-The study encompasses a cohort of 1383 female participants diagnosed with breast cancer and confirmed SARS-CoV-2 infection.
+This investigation explores the intersection of COVID-19 and breast cancer (BC) in females, spanning the period from March 2020 to June 2021.
+The data encompasses a cohort of 1383 female participants diagnosed with breast cancer and confirmed SARS-CoV-2 infection.
 The median age of participants is 61 years, and the follow-up period extends to 90 days.
 To ensure diversity and representation, the cohort includes individuals from various geographic regions within the United States.

 Our primary objective is to comprehensively assess the severity of COVID-19 outcomes among females with a history of breast cancer.
 Leveraging the CCC19 registry, we aim to identify specific factors influencing COVID-19 severity in this particular population.
 This knowledge is crucial for tailoring medical responses and interventions for individuals with breast cancer who contract COVID-19.